Farouk123456/GTKDock/README.md

 1. add functionlity for function in `wm-specific-impl.cpp`
 2. extend list_windows.bash to work for your WM (if it doesn't)

+### WM specific File: list_windows.bash

+Bash script that queries the wm for running applications\
+Returned format should be:

+`monitorIdx-:-specificWindowTitle-:-windowClass-:-isFullscreen (0 or 1)-:-PID`

+most x11 WMs that support wmctrl xprop and xrandr are implemented as well as hyprland\
+each line is directly tied to an AppInstance in GTKDock

+### WM specific File: wm-specific.h

+defines the wm-specific functions these function are then implemented in wm-specific-impl.cpp

+#### `void onrealizeXDock(Gtk::Window * win, int dispIdx, int winW, int winH, int edgeMargin, DockEdge edge)`

+Is run on X11 to make window have no decorations be always on top and get ignored by the WM (CWOverrideRedirect)\
+It also moves the window to its correct position

+If any of those doesn't happen for you this is likely the cause.

+#### `void GLS_setup_top_layer(Gtk::Window * win, int dispIdx, int edgeMargin, const std::string& name, DockEdge edge)`

+Is run on wayland to make window appear in the TOP layer and be anchored to a display edge

+#### `void GLS_chngMargin(Gtk::Window * win, int newMargin, DockEdge edge)`

+Chganges the distance between the window edge and the display edge on wayland

+#### `void openInstance(AppInstance i)`

+makes WM get the instance i.e. focus on it / bring it back from minimized status ...

+#### `void closeInstance(std::vector<AppInstance> instances)`

+makes WM close the instance(window)

+#### `bool check_layer_shell_support()`

+checks if gtk-layer-shell protocol is supported

+#### `void populateInstanceMenuWithWMSpecific(Gtk::Box* popover_box, AppInstance inst)`

+adds buttons to the context menu of an instance that can do arbitrary functionality

+for example toggle floating on hyprland

 ## Cutomization
 launcher.png is used for the launcher button and style.css is used to style all the elements in the Dock.